An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Related Work

 There have been attempts to automate or increase the usability of changing a password online.
-In 2014, Dashlane offered a one-click solution to change a password on popular websites automatically~\cite{newton-14-dashlane-pwchanger}.
-In 2021, they revised the tool to run on the client side~\cite{peters-21-dashlane-pwchanger-upgrade}, to better accommodate modern two-factor authentication~(2FA) and \gls{rba} prompts caused by their old server-side solution.
+In 2014, Dashlane offered a one-click solution to automatically change passwords on popular websites~\cite{newton-14-dashlane-pwchanger}.
+In 2021, they revised the tool to run on the client side~\cite{peters-21-dashlane-pwchanger-upgrade} to accommodate two-factor authentication~(2FA) and RBA prompts caused by their outdated server-side solution.
+Interestingly, in 2022 Dashlane decided to discontinue the changer~\cite{dashlane-22-pwchanger-discontinued}, because ``[\dots] \textit{it was an extremely complex feature that was prone to breaking as sites changed their change password forms \& processes}''~\cite{sumner-23-dashlane-reasons}.